-I took one of those DNA tests this past year and found I am 40% from the Irish, English, and Wales region.
+I took one of those DNA tests this past year and found I am 50% from the Scottish, English, and Wales region.
 So I decided to do some research on cookies made in good old Ireland for St. Patrick's Day.
 It turns out; the Irish did not indulge in too many varieties of sweets in the early days.
 I know some of my family came over during the religious persecution and some during the potato famine.
 I am wondering if the times were so bad for food that sweets were the last thing on their minds.

 The Great Famine was an event I have not looked into but doing the research gave me an insight into my Irish history.
 With this in mind, I am sure just finding food that was nutritious was the main focus at that time.
 I decided to make a few of my own to celebrate one of my heritages.
 Since this is the first year I am doing seasonal cookies, there will not be many, but I will build on these as time goes on.
 I hope you will check back and see what other seasonal cookies I make in the upcoming year.

 The green coloring that I used from Cake Craft Coloring Gel was called Rustic Green which was perfect for these St. Patrick's Day shamrock cookies.

 - 1 cup (227 g) Butter unsalted room temperature

 - 1 cup (198 g) Sugar white